davidaffo/Simple-Scout-Application-Lotus/README.md

 # Simple Scout Application Lotus

 ## English
 Open source scouting application for volleyball.
 Powerful, simple and totally free to use!
-Designed for Windows.
+Designed for Windows and Linux.
 See manual for description and start scouting!

 ### - Download: